elastic/elastic-otel-java/.buildkite/README.md

 ## Release pipeline

 The Buildkite pipeline is for building and publishing releases.
-It will create a Pull Request with the next version.

 ## Snapshot pipeline